Terracorrupt/BeatDetectorForGames/README.md

 Currently only works on Windows machines, and the C++ version only works on Visual Studio for now.

 Feel free to mess around with it, I'm sure there are improvements that can be made :D

+Please note that if you intend to use this for a commercial game (i.e to sell) you will need to look at FMOD's lisencing policies.
+I made under the FMOD Non-Commerical lisence, and would hope that this library be kept that way.
+That being said, if you do plan on using it for commercial use I expect full credit for the beat detection.